DV

 Quick verdict

-CRSH (YieldMax Short TSLA Option Income Strategy ETF) and TSLA (Tesla, Inc.) are both dividend ETFs, but they take different approaches.
+CRSH (YieldMax Short TSLA Option Income Strategy ETF) is an ETF, while TSLA (Tesla, Inc.) is a stock — they take fundamentally different approaches.

 Deep dive